rupeshkmrshah/rupeshkmrshah/README.md

 # I'm Rupesh

 ## 👨‍💻 About Me
-Passionate WordPress Developer transitioning to the world of ReactJS or Frotend Development.
+Passionate WordPress Developer transitioning to the world of ReactJS/FrontEnd Development.
 I thrive on challenges and enjoy creating dynamic, interactive web applications.
 With a solid foundation in WordPress development, I'm now expanding my skill set to embrace the latest technologies in the frontend development.

 ## 🚀 Current Focus
 🔍 Exploring the ReactJS ecosystem and mastering its concepts